On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Conclusions

 \section{Conclusions}

 In this paper we described a novel way of defining off-diagonal mass and anti-hermitian parts of field counterterms for fermions, which relies on various mass structures and imposing the no-mixing condition on incoming particles.
 It is important to note, that in our definitions we do not rely on dropping absorptive parts, in addition the hermiticity of the Lagrangian is also preserved.
 However, Majorana fermions are not fully compatible with Hermiticity of the Lagrangian and the no-mixing conditions and one may have to make an exception by dropping the absorptive parts, see the note on Majorana fermions in Section~\ref{sec:field_reno}.
+Using the 1-loop logic the scheme is extended to arbitrary orders in Appendix~\ref{sec:beyond_1loop}, although without examples in the Grimus-Neufeld model and without absorptive parts.

 By using Nielsen identities and properties of Passarino-Veltman functions we also found the anti-hermitian part of field counterterms to be always finite and to contain all possible gauge-dependence.
 On the other hand, mass counterterms are UV divergent and contain no gauge-dependence.
 Considering this and the CKM matrix renormalization approach in~\cite{Denner1990_CKMreno}, where no off-diagonal mass counterterms are present, we conclude two things: 1) one needs to have off-diagonal mass counterterms to avoid propagation of UV divergences from the mass term to other terms in the Lagrangian, 2) there is no need to renormalize the SM CKM mixing matrix on the basis of UV divergences.
-In the section on 1-loop rotations we also extended the latter conclusion to the general case --- there is no way to associate a permanent counterterm to mixing matrices.
+In the section on 1-loop rotations we also extended the latter conclusion to the general case --- for full consistency mixing matrices should not be renormalized in any basis, although, that does not mean that the usual approach where mixing matrices are renormalized cannot be useful.

 Finally, by using the Grimus-Neufeld model for examples we computed the off-diagonal counterterms for quarks, charged leptons, and Majorana neutrinos.
 The Grimus-Neufeld model also allowed us to test our scheme for massive and massless fermions as well as in the case of radiative mass generation.
 By performing the 1-loop rotation (regarding external legs) we were also able to compare with the results in~\cite{Denner1990_CKMreno, Kniehl2006, Almasy2009} - we reproduced the UV divergent terms (up to additional tadpole contributions in the case of neutrinos), while we did not compare the finite parts due to different approaches towards absorptive parts.
 In addition, these computations provide new results in the Grimus-Neufeld model.